ErenAyture/Parallel_Computing/README.md

 of the value pointer array.
 After dividing the work, the result vector takes an index from the row pointer array.
 Therefore, there could be many same indexes at the same time, It can be retrieved from different threads.
-To prevent that first, There are
-# of precess, number of resulting vector that each thread works without race
-condition than these results vectors are reduced in real result vector.
+To prevent that first, There are number of precess, number of resulting vector that each thread works without race condition than these results vectors are reduced in real result vector.

 result_vector​ [ ​ omp_get_thread_num​ ()][​ row_ptr​ [i]-​ 1 ​ ] += (​ x ​ [ ​ col_ptr​ [i]-​ 1 ​ ] * ​ val_ptr​ [i]);